vcdas123/learn-sql/prompt.md

-Turn this transcript into an advanced SQL documentation chapter.
+Turn this transcript into an advanced SQL documentation chapter in .md.

 Requirements: